Winter is a cold, dark time…especially in your garage.

 Here’s the bottom line:

-The more electricity costs per kilowatt hour (kWh), the more money you would save by heating your garage with propane instead.
+The higher the electricity costs per kilowatt hour (kWh), the more money you would save by heating your garage with propane instead.

 I recommend checking out the EIA’s website (link above) to see what the costs are in your state.
 It should also be listed on your last utility bill.